 Web design is rarely an easy feat.
 And the process of web design in eCommerce is nowhere near simple.
 This is mainly due to the fact that you most likely have dozens of rivals no matter the industry you’re in.
 Rest assured that they have already put in a lot of effort into the design of their websites.

-The gist of web design is to aim at creating both responsive and beautiful website.
+The gist of web design is to aim at creating both responsive and beautiful websites.
 You shouldn’t ignore the importance of aesthetics, but you also can’t have a successful business with a broken website.

 You also need to make the most out of your product descriptions.
 Provide accurate information about what you are selling and accompany that info with high-quality photos.
 Of course, make sure to fill out image alt text too since the text in these pictures is crawled by Google’s crawlers.